 16, 17, 18 Add chromatic notes down to C#3 (don't test with minor sixths) - tune unisons

-19, 20, 21 Add chromatic notes down to A2 (grid matrix is now complete) - tune unisons
+19, 20, 21 Add chromatic notes down to A2 (grid matrix is mostly complete) - tune unisons

 Note that all intervals are self-correcting, particularly when heard with open tuned unisons:

 Proceed down to A0 chromatically (major tenths, fifths, and 8ves suffice) - tune unisons as you go